 Multidisciplinary Research Centre to deliver sustainable technologies for a circular economy

 The need for new circular economic models, as drivers of clean growth, is growing in importance.
 To develop these models and address market failure, we need to be able to translate fundamental research in sustainable technologies into commercial reality.

 Swindon is well suited to play an important part in this, given its assets, geographical location and development potential.
 The strength of the current assets is demonstrated in the Innovate UK data, which shows grants of more than three times the national average awarded to for sustainability initiatives, making it Swindon and Wiltshire’s most prominent sector.

 The importance of its geographical locations stems from the fact that the universities of Bath, Southampton and Oxford, all of which have world-class knowledge in sustainable technologies, have joined forces and Swindon is a convenient location for all three.

-Working with SWLEP, SETsquared and the National Composites Centre (NCC), the next step is to develop a Multidisciplinary Research Centre to Deliver Sustainable Technologies for a Circular Economy in Swindon.
+Working with SWLEP, SETsquared and other partners, the next step is to develop a Multidisciplinary Research Centre to Deliver Sustainable Technologies for a Circular Economy in Swindon.
 The project will be in two phases and require a multi-million-pound investment, with phase 1 developing a 500-800 m2 facility, which would house 10 core staff and 20-30 PhD and postdoctoral researchers over three years.
 Phase 2 would look at rapid expansion and would focus on applied research, innovation and an incubation facility.